 The A.V.
 Fomin Botanical Garden – Kiev

-The garden is divided into two sections, one as a public park and one for scientific research.
-The scientific part of the garden offers group, which enables you to see some of the more exotic plants.
+The garden is one of the oldest botanical gardens in Ukraine containing over 8,000 plant species and spanning 22 hectares.
+The garden is divided into two Beautiful main sections.
+And one as a public park and one for scientific research.
+The experimental part of the garden offers a group, which enables you to see some of the more exotic plants.
 The A.V.
 Fomin Botanical Gardens is located at 1 Symona Petlyury St.

 The Brodsky Choral Synagogue

 Choral Synagogue is the largest one in Kiev.
 Built-in the late 19th century.
 The building is an aesthetically excellent place.
 It resembles a classical basilica of Romanesque influence.
 It is located at 13 Shota Rustaveli Street, hours from 9 a.m. to 6 p.m.